UMichStatistics/ComputingClub/content/workshops/hugo_academic/deploy_github.md

 ## A note on the Academic theme

-If you build your website using Hugo and the Acadmic theme, here's how to ensure the static website falls in the correct folder.
+If you build your website using Hugo and the Academic theme, here's how to ensure the static website falls in the correct folder.
 In the `config/_default/config.toml` file change the following line:
 ```
 publishDir = "docs"
 ```